Szostak21/Cube_Solver/README.md

 ### 3. Scan the cube.
 Make sure the cube fits EXACTLY in the grid, the CENTER pieces match the colors displayed on the screen and you are using the program in quite good light.
+Press space or enter to scan the face when ready.
+Make sure to match the new orientation of center pieces for each face.
 This is crucial to get a successful scan.

 ### 4. Follow the solution or try again.